elugens/hello-javascript/docs/additional-questions/network-requests/fetch-requests.md

 ---

 ### What is the max number of fetch responses we can read simultaneously?
-Can we get a text and JSON network response, for example?
+Can we extract a text and JSON network response, for example?

 <details>
   <summary><strong>View Answer:</strong></summary>